APNewsBreak: Wright-designed home sold for nearly $1.7M

 Nicknamed the "Circular Sun House," the Phoenix property has been on and off the market over the last few years.

 Wright designed the home before his death in April 1959 at age 91.
-It was commissioned by Norman and Aimee Lykes.
-It was last renovated in 1994.
+It was commissioned by Norman and Aimee Lykes and last renovated in 1994.

 The 3,095-square-foot (288-square-meter) property in the city's Biltmore neighborhood has three bedrooms, three baths and is nestled on the edge of a mountain preserve.
 The buyer also gets all the original mid-century modern furnishings.